mikedh/trimesh/README.md

 # load a file by name or from a buffer
 mesh = trimesh.load_mesh('./models/featuretype.STL')

+# is the current mesh watertight?
+print(mesh.is_watertight)

+# since the mesh is in fact watertight, it means there is a
+# volumetric center of mass which we can set as the origin for our mesh
+mesh.vertices -= mesh.center_mass

 # find groups of coplanar adjacent faces
 facets, facets_area = mesh.facets(return_area=True)